wn1/View-management-permissions-for-Android/README.md

 ```

-After commitChange all critical changes (for text, onClick events, background, foreground, layout variants, hints) for view stop programm and track bug for developer security callback.
+After fixing the changes, all critical changes (for text, onClick events, background, foreground, layout options, hints) for viewing will be monitored by the AccessOfficer class and subsystem modules, which will initiate a forced program shutdown and send the developer detailed error data with a report on unplanned changes.
-If it response, need update code interfaces for used moduls.
+Using this reverse management, you will need to update the interface code for the modules you are using, or reconsider whether to use them.